Sean P. Redmond

 Immediately before his appointment to the Department of Labor, Redmond served on the staffs of the 54th presidential inauguration, the Bush-Cheney presidential transition, the Bush-Cheney 2000 campaign, and the 2000 Republican National Convention.
 Prior to those campaign-related positions, Redmond worked at the free market think tank Citizens for a Sound Economy as a grassroots coordinator and development assistant.

 In addition to his professional endeavors, Redmond participates in several nonprofit organizations.
 From 2011 to 2015, he was president of the Georgetown Alumni Club of Metropolitan Washington, D.C., and he has served on the Georgetown University Alumni Association Board of Governors since 2009.
-Redmond also is a member of the Board of Regents and student mentor for The Fund for American Studies, and he is a lifetime member of the National Eagle Scout Association.
+Redmond also is a member of the Board of Regents and student mentor for The Fund for American Studies, a member of the Board of Governors of the American Independence Museum in Exeter, NH, and a lifetime member of the National Eagle Scout Association.

 Redmond graduated from Georgetown University’s Walsh School of Foreign Service with a B.S.F.S. in international politics, where he earned membership in the Phi Alpha Theta history honor society.
 He received an M.A.L.S. in social and public policy from Georgetown and an M.B.A. in international business from Georgetown’s McDonough School of Business, where he earned membership in the Beta Gamma Sigma business honor society.
 He also is a graduate of the U.S. Chamber Foundation’s Institute for Organization Management.